Ronnie Radke: Solo and Watch Me (2013–present)

-In an interview with Loudwire, he has stated that he is in the process of making a rap mixtape, which according to Radke will include an artist on every song.
+In an interview with Loudwire, he has stated that he is in the process of making a rap mixtape, which according to Radke would include an artist on every song.
 He has also stated that the mixtape may be released for around Christmas.
 On Christmas Day, he revealed a website through which subscribers received a new song, "Destiny", from the mixtape, now titled Watch Me.
 The track-list was also revealed but some songs did not contain feature other artists like he originally claimed.
-As of 2021, 3 songs from the mixtape don't have official releases.
+As of 2021, three songs from the mixtape have not seen official release.

 Personal life

 Radke has one daughter from his relationship with model Crissy Henderson.
-At one point, he became engaged to Henderson but their relationship ended in 2013, due to infidelity on his part.
+At one point, he was engaged to Henderson, but their relationship ended in 2013 due to infidelity on his part.

-Radke has openly denounced religion due to its treatment of LGBT people, saying he felt bitter and found hypocrisy in that Christianity was initially discriminatory against gay people but became accepting of them later on.
+Radke's older brother, Anthony, died from a traffic collision in 2013.

-Radke's older brother, Anthony, died as the result of a traffic collision in 2013.
-By Anthony, Radke has one niece, Sabrina, and four nephews, Troy, Nathan, Joshua, and Dylan.
+In late 2018, Radke began a relationship with wrestler Saraya Bevis.
+They broke up in late 2024.

-Since late 2018, Radke has been in a relationship with Saraya Bevis, better known as former WWE wrestler Paige.
+In December 2022, Radke released a memoir, I Can Explain, written with journalist Ryan J. Downey.
+Radke said, "I named it that 'cause it’s really funny to me 'cause I’ve gotten in so much trouble and have a bad reputation."

-Ronnie has a memoir, titled I Can Explain (written with longtime journalist Ryan J. Downey).
-The book started shipping out to pre-orders mid-December 2022.
+In December 2024, Radke was denied entry into the United Kingdom because of his prison sentence, forcing Falling in Reverse to cancel and postpone a scheduled UK tour.